emacs-mirror/emacs/mps/manual/source/reference/index.rst

     .. note::

-        The client is responsible for synchronizing the access to the cache, but if the cache decides to access the pool, the MPS will properly synchronize with any other threads that might be accessing the same pool.
+        The :term:`client program` is responsible for synchronizing the access to the cache, but if the cache decides to access the pool, the MPS will properly synchronize with any other threads that might be accessing the same pool.

     .. note::